- Continuous disclosure obligations have been the subject of much debate in Australia in recent years.

-- These changes are only temporary – what form the continuous disclosure regime takes beyond November 2020 could well be informed by a comparison with the UK and its disclosure provisions.
+- These changes are only temporary – what form the continuous disclosure regime takes in the future could well be informed by a comparison with the UK and its disclosure provisions.*

 On 26 May 2020, the Federal Government modified the continuous disclosure provisions of the Corporations Act 2001 (Cth) in an effort to provide temporary relief to companies and officers for six months until 26 November 2020 (Corporations (Coronavirus Economic Response) Determination (No. 2) 2020 (‘Determination No 2‘)).
+In late September the Treasurer announced that the provisions will be extended for a further six months until 23 March 2021*.
 This relief is expressly aimed at reducing the burden of opportunistic shareholder class actions as companies grapple with the COVID-19 global pandemic.

 The amendments introduce a new fault standard, and arguably bring Australia closer in line with the disclosure regimes in other common law jurisdictions such as the UK.
 Interestingly, the UK’s threshold was a conscious policy choice following a careful review in 2007 (Professor Paul Davies, Davies Review of Issuer Liability: Final Report, June 2007) and was informed by the development of shareholder class actions in Australia and other jurisdictions (Australian Law Reform Commission, Integrity, Fairness and Efficiency—An Inquiry into Class Action Proceedings and Third-Party Litigation Funders, Report 134, December 2018).
 The UK experience, combined with the six month experimentation period of the temporary relief, may very well inform a more permanent change if the Australian Federal Government takes up recent suggestions to consider a potential overhaul of our continuous disclosure regime.